thephoeron/LLTHW/book/1-01-02-more-detail.md

 => (A B C)
 * *test-list-b*
 => (D E F)
-;; but now lets do a destructive operation, NCONC
+;; but now lets do a destructive operation, NCONC (ie, in-place list concatenation)
 * (nconc *test-list-a* *test-list-b*)
 => (A B C D E F)
 ;; the variable's binding and assignment haven't changed, but the last cons-cell